-Last year a lot of changes in the NYC real estate market, with two of the biggest being the historic rent reforms passed in June and the pile-up of luxury condos.
+Last year a lot of changes in the New York City real estate market, with two of the biggest being the historic rent reforms passed in June and the pile-up of luxury condos.
 These changes marked a power shift in two critical ways: from landlords to tenants, and from sellers to buyers.
 Other changes include an increased push towards sustainable development and a dry-up of the once enticing rental concessions.
 With the arrival of the new year and a new decade, many people will be asking if these trends look set to continue or if they’ll reverse.

 Here we break down what you can expect ahead as we offer our predictions for the NYC real estate market in 2020.
 Each area is divided into sections, so feel free to jump to the parts in the article that is most relevant to you.
 But with so much of NYC’s real estate market being interdependent, changes in one area can have knock-on effects in another.
 So we recommend reading the whole article to understand the changes better ahead.

 Projects take 3-5 years from concept to marketing.
 Hudson Yards 10+ years.
 After a few thousand more in 2020, new units fall sharply.
 You’re mostly seeing projects funded in 2014/15.
 That’s why developers make so much – the risk premium for this lead time is insane.

 — Jonathan Miller (@jonathanmiller) January 4, 2020